PepsiPistol/TicTacToe/docs/DeveloperManual.md

 # Introduction
 This project is a practice in continuous integration and test driven development.
 The task of the project is to write the game Tic-Tac-Toe using what we have learned about these practices.
-Version control is handled via git and is hosted on Github [link here](https://github.com/PepsiPistol/TicTacToe.git).
+Version control is handled via git and is hosted on Github, [link here](https://github.com/PepsiPistol/TicTacToe.git).

 # Services and tools
 Following is a list of tools and services that were used to make the game.